raymond1/Document-Compiling-CMS/README.md

 </body>
 </html>
 ```

-Note that only the content between the body start and end tags is different.
+Only the content of the body tags is different.
 In order to generate this website using the document compiling cms, the following steps need to be taken.

 1)In the script.txt file, add a line like the following:
 ```